pax 3 review

 How long will PAX 3 last?

-I’m 4 years in at the time of writing this and I’ve had zero issues which makes me think his thing will easily last a decade plus.
+I’m four years in at the time of writing this, and I’ve had zero issues, which makes me think his thing will easily last a decade more.

 How many hits do you get from a PAX 3?